Call for proposals to direct an upcoming semester abroad program

 International Travel Course Development Grants

-The OIE is pleased to announce that a limited amount of grant funding will be available for May 2020 to help Simpson College faculty develop new international travel courses by allowing them to visit the site of a new course.
-[PLEASE NOTE: all travel supported by these grants must be completed by May 31, 2020].
+The OIE hopes to be able to offer a limited amount of grant funding to help Simpson College faculty develop new international travel courses by allowing them to visit the site of a new course.
 The primary purposes of these grants are to allow travel course faculty to gain first-hand knowledge of, and experience in, the location of a new upcoming international travel course as well as to reduce costs for students by giving the course leaders knowledge of in-country accommodation and transportation options such that they can make such arrangements themselves and thereby limiting the use of third-party travel providers.
 International travel course development funds can be used to cover airfare, lodging, and meals, as well as any excursions which might be included as a future travel course activity.

-All faculty members with full-time contracts for the 2019-2020 academic year can request funding of up to $2,000.
-Priority will be given to those instructors whose courses have already been proposed and are in the approval process for May Term 2021, but if funds still remain, grant applications from instructors who anticipate submitting a course proposal in January 2021 for May Term 2022 will be considered for funding as well.
-Please consult the Course Development Grants Call for Proposals 2020 document for specific details and also submit a completed ITC grant budget form for 2020.
+All faculty members with full-time contracts for the 2020-2021 academic year can request funding of up to $2,000.
+Priority will be given to those instructors whose courses have already been proposed and are in the approval process for May Term 2022, but if funds still remain, grant applications from instructors who anticipate submitting a course proposal in January 2022 for May Term 2023 will be considered for funding as well.
+Please consult the Course Development Grants Call for Proposals 2021 document for specific details and also submit a completed ITC Grant Budget Form for 2021.

-Grant applications should be submitted electronically to Jay Wilkinson in the OIE by 3p.m. on Mon., March 2, 2020.
-The Study Abroad Committee will review all grant applications and will make funding recommendations to Dean Cheryl Jacobsen who will make final decisions by mid-March.
-Grant applications received after March 2 will be considered on a rolling basis until funding is exhausted.
+Grant applications should be submitted electronically to Jay Wilkinson in the OIE by 9 a.m. on Tues., April 6, 2021.
+The Study Abroad Committee will review all grant applications and will make funding recommendations to Dean John Woell who will likely make final decisions by mid-April.
+Grant applications received after April 6 will be considered on a rolling basis until funding is exhausted.